Laboratory 3 (individual) -- Registers and memory

 Print/export your testing plan to a PDF file.

-In the lab, you will carry out your testing plan, verify that it
+In the lab, you will carry out your testing plan, verify that it behaves as

 Quartus' In-System Memory Content Editor

 to download a circuit to the FPGA.
 The memory editor

 also allows you to view and modify the contents of the memory components on